Brave (Sara Bareilles song): Controversy

 Many critics were accusatory in noting similarities between "Brave" and Katy Perry's "Roar", released four months later.

 On August 10, 2013, approximately four months after the release of "Brave," Katy Perry released a single titled "Roar".
-Shortly after that release, Bareilles fans took Perry to task on social media, implying "Roar" sonically plagiarized "Brave" due to the song sounding somewhat similar, and having similar subject matters.
+Shortly after that release, Bareilles fans took Perry to task on social media, implying "Roar" sonically plagiarized "Brave" due to the song sounding somewhat similar and having similar subject matter.
 A May 2013 tweet in which Perry tweeted a link to and expressed her admiration for "Brave" was widely cited, and the controversy spawned a fanmade mash-up of the two songs meant to directly juxtapose perceived similarities.
 In response to the accusations, "Roar" co-producer/co-writer Dr. Luke tweeted on August 14, 2013: "Roar was written and recorded before Brave came out."

 Perry and Bareilles performed "Roar" along with Bonnie McKee, Ellie Goulding, Kacey Musgraves, and duo Tegan and Sara at the We Can Survive: Music for Life concert on October 23, 2013.
 When asked about the controversy on ABC News Radio a few days later, Bareilles mentioned they are friends, and that the accusations, "[put] this negative spin on two artists that are choosing to share positive messages," adding, "If I'm not mad I don't know why anybody else is upset."
-Bareilles did, however, acknowledge the similarity of Perry's song to her own, a sentiment she repeated in a 2014 interview with CBS Sunday Morning reporter Ben Tracy: "I mean I can't say that I think that they don't sound similar … [but] it's only really good for my song.
+Bareilles did, however, acknowledge the similarity of Perry's song to her own, a sentiment she repeated in a 2014 interview with CBS Sunday Morning reporter Ben Tracy: "I mean I can't say that I think that they don't sound similar ... [but] it's only really good for my song.
 So, thank you, Katy Perry for that."

 In direct response to the attention "Brave" received following the plagiarism accusations, Epic Records promoted "Brave" to the mainstream pop radio format.